Javier Milei: Coinx World promotion

-On 18 December 2021, Javier Milei promoted Coinx World on his Instagram account after touring their offices in Buenos Aires.
-"I had the pleasure of visiting Coinx's offices and meeting their team.
-They are revolutionizing the way people invest to help Argentines escape inflation.
-Starting now, you can simulate your investment in Argentine pesos, US dollars, or cryptocurrencies and earn a profit.
-Reach out to them on my behalf so they can give you the best advice!" he stated.
-Coinx World used Milei's visit to promote its financial services on social media and claimed to be the first Latin American fintech using high-performance algorithmic trading.
-Commenting on why they approached Javier Milei, Coinx World stated that the meeting with Milei was a "consultation on communication matters".
-They also stated that their investments were backed by the legislation of El Salvador, where the company is headquartered.
+On 18 December 2021, Javier Milei promoted the financial services company Coinx World on his Instagram account after visiting its offices in Buenos Aires.
+In his post, he praised the company's investment platform and encouraged his followers to contact them.
+Coinx World used the visit for promotional purposes on social media, presenting itself as a fintech firm specializing in algorithmic trading.
+The company stated that its meeting with Milei was a consultation on communication strategy and claimed that its operations were supported by El Salvadoran legislation, where it was headquartered.

 Financial experts warned that CoinX's claims were unsustainable and compared its operation to a Ponzi scheme.
-At that time, neither Javier Milei was registered in Argentina's National Securities Commission to make invitations to the public to invest nor did Coinx World had the authorization to operate in the public offering, which led the National Securities Commission to declare it as an irregular public offering in 2022.
+At that time, neither Javier Milei was registered in Argentina's National Securities Commission to make invitations to the public to invest nor did Coinx World have the authorization to operate in the public offering, which led the National Securities Commission to declare it as an irregular public offering in 2022.

 In an interview with journalist Ernesto Tenembaum, in June 2022, Javier Milei claimed that he was paid for that public support just like he is paid for "all his opinions," and that the company "did not scam anyone".
 He explained in that interview, that Coinx World "took money and used it to buy securities in US dollars.
 With the devaluation that occurred, they were able to pay significantly higher interest rates in Argentine pesos than those offered by Argentina's Central Bank, which allowed them to secure funding to invest in their crypto farms where they generated cryptocurrencies and had more money.
 The business model was well-structured."
 Milei could not explain why he encouraged his followers to invest in Coinx World and did not apologize to the victims when asked to do so.

 Javier Milei also defended the fintech on social media when some followers pointed out it could be a Pyramid scheme.
 "Coinx paid everyone", he said.
 "Do not let yourselves be fooled by the paid hitmen of Juntos por el Cambio."

 In 2023, Coinx World was shut down by regulators after a criminal investigation for allegedly operating as a Ponzi scheme.
 Police raids were conducted on its offices in Buenos Aires and Santa Fe with four employees, including its CEO, being arrested.
 Investors, the majority of whom followed Javier Milei on social media, sued him for losses estimated between and (approximately at the time).
 According to its website, Coinx World operated in Argentina, Brazil, and El Salvador.